absmach/mgate/README.md

 The extensible nature of mGate allows developers to customize it to fit various IoT ecosystems, ensuring optimal performance and security.

 ## Key Features

+Some of the key features of mGate include multi-protocol support, real-time packet manipulation, pluggable authentication, observability, and scalability, all while being lightweight, customizable, and easily deployable as a sidecar or standalone service.
 <p align="center"><img src="docs/img/features.png"></p>

 ### 1. Multi-Protocol Support